AndreyShishkanov/github-users/README.md

 ## Details

-- Loads first 1.000 users by using GitHub graphl API using infinite scroll
+- Loads first 1.000 users using GitHub graphl API
 - Shows them as list
+- List has infinite scroll
 - Click on user shows details about him/her
 - While viewing users, it is possible to search locally (search in memory without requesting GitHub API)